xdmushui/partner-center-sdk/develop/enable-secure-app-model.md

 - CPVs
   - A CPV is an independent software vendor that develops apps for use by CSP partners to integrate with Partner Center APIs.
-  - A CPV is not a CSP partner with direct access to the Partner Center dashboard or APIs.
+  - A CPV isn't a CSP partner with direct access to the Partner Center dashboard or APIs.
 - CSP indirect providers and CSP direct partners who are using app ID + user authentication and directly integrate with Partner Center APIs.

 ## Security requirements